Western Michigan vs. San Jose State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Western Michigan's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- Western Michigan is 2-0 against the spread and 2-0 overall this season when the team records more than 19.0 points.
+- When Western Michigan scores more than 19.0 points, it is 2-0 against the spread and 2-0 overall.

-- Western Michigan is 2-0 against the spread and 2-0 overall when the team amasses over 345.0 yards.
+- When Western Michigan amasses over 345.0 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Broncos have two turnovers this season, equal to the number of takeaways for the Spartans.
+- The Broncos have two giveaways this season, while the Spartans have two takeaways .

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.